-At the end of 1400 and the beginning of 1500, many new circumstances affected the republic.
-These new issues made her move all her power and territory slightly to the west.
-If I would list the facts that made changes in the history of Venice at this time, it would be these:
+At the end of 1400 and the beginning of 1500, many new circumstances affected the Venetian republic.
+These new issues made her move all her power and territory slightly towards the west.
+Venice still was a major player in the eastern Mediterranean and had been so for several hundred years, but new challenges awaited.

 - The Plague.

 - The rise of the Ottoman Empire.

 - In 1498 Vasco da Gama reached India and opened for trading to the orient by sea.

 The bubonic plague came to Venice in 1348.
 After that, it struck the city 68 times until 1798 when the last ship, a Spanish brig, entered and was quarantined.
 The Plague brought death, pain, and immense grief.
 But it also put enormous stress on the economic reality of the city.

 The trading vessels had to stop for 40 days before they were let into Venice.
 That alone, costed gold.
 The soldiers died, which led to a weaker military force, the workers died which made the manufacturing facilities and the Arsenale difficult to sustain, the sailors died and the ships couldn’t travel.
 These were hard times in the history of Venice and they had an incredible impact on the republic.
 And Venice suffered more than others because she traded mostly with the orient.

 Obviously, it wasn’t Plague every year, but when the pestilence came, all normal life stopped.
 People couldn’t really carry out anything, they were all busy just surviving.
 And the years after, the ones that were left were busy still trying to survive without their loved ones, and without all the people doing the important stuff, the stuff that makes a city function.